Arybit-Technologies/.github/profile/README.md

 ---

-### 🧭 About Us
+## 🧭 About Us

-**Arybit Technologies** builds intelligent, scalable, and sustainable software solutions across multiple industries — from AI and FinTech to Energy, Health, and Gaming.
+**Arybit Technologies** is a multidisciplinary technology company building intelligent, scalable, and sustainable software solutions across industries — from AI and FinTech to Energy, Health, and Defense.

 We believe in creating **technology that transforms industries while empowering people.**

 ---

-### 🧠 Leadership & Core Team
+## 🧠 Leadership & Core Team

 | Name | Role | Focus |
 |------|------|--------|